riflechess/riflechess.github.io/stp/summaries/City_Council_on_2025-03-05_330_PM.md

 ---
-titl: City Cunil n 2025-03-05 3:30 PM
+title: City Council on 2025-03-05 3:30 PM
-dat: 2025-03-05
+date: 2025-03-05
 ---
-#### Mting Inf
+#### Meeting Info
-**Mting Typ:** City Cunil Mting
+**Meeting Type:** City Council Meeting
-**Pups:** Disussing vaius ity dinans and slutins, inluding zning appals, wat svis d hangs, and gant funding.
+**Purpose:** Discussing various city ordinances and resolutions, including zoning appeals, water services code changes, and grant funding.
-**Dat/Tim:** 2025-03-05, 3:30 PM
+**Date/Time:** 2025-03-05, 3:30 PM
-**Latin:** Saint Paul City Hall
+**Location:** Saint Paul City Hall

-#### Summay
+#### Summary
-Th mting nsistd f vaius itms n th agnda, but th main fus was n tw itms: ABZA 25-1 (appal by San Ryan, Ryan Cmpanis, U.S. In.) and APC 25-1 (appal by th Univsity f St. Thmas).
-Bth itms w latd t nditinal us pmits (CUP) and zning appals.
+The meeting consisted of various items on the agenda, but the main focus was on two items: ABZA 25-1 (appeal by Sean Ryan, Ryan Companies, U.S. Inc.) and APC 25-1 (appeal by the University of St. Thomas).
+Both items were related to conditional use permits (CUP) and zoning appeals.

-F ABZA 25-1, Ms. Jst xplaind that th unil did nt hav nugh vts t ta atin n th itm, s it was withdawn p Minnsta Statut 1599.
-This mans that if n atin is tan by th ity administativ viw pid f 60 days (Mah 17th), th appliatin will b appvd by patin f law.
+For ABZA 25-1, Ms. Jost explained that the council did not have enough votes to take action on the item, so it was withdrawn per Minnesota Statute 1599.
+This means that if no action is taken by the city administrative review period of 60 days (March 17th), the application will be approved by operation of law.

-F APC 25-1, th Univsity f St. Thmas appald th Planning Cmmissin's disin t uphld Cnditin 16 in its unt stat, whih quis th mval f a divway n Gdih Avnu that pvids ass t th univsity's Suth Campus.
-Sval spas tstifid duing th publi haing, inluding psntativs fm th univsity and nighbs.
+For APC 25-1, the University of St. Thomas appealed the Planning Commission's decision to uphold Condition 16 in its current state, which requires the removal of a driveway on Goodrich Avenue that provides access to the university's South Campus.
+Several speakers testified during the public hearing, including representatives from the university and neighbors.

-Th spas psntd vaius agumnts f and against mdifying th nditinal us pmit (CUP) t allw th Gdih Avnu div t main in pla.
-Sm agud that mving th divway wuld mpmis safty and mgny ass, whil ths blivd that it was unnssay and uld lad t taffi ngstin.
+The speakers presented various arguments for and against modifying the conditional use permit (CUP) to allow the Goodrich Avenue drive to remain in place.
+Some argued that removing the driveway would compromise safety and emergency access, while others believed that it was unnecessary and could lead to traffic congestion.

-Aft haing fm all spas, Cunil Mmb Jst mad a mtin t lay th itm v f n w, whih was appvd by th unil.
-This will allw m tim f nsidatin f th appal and pssibl disussin with th univsity.
+After hearing from all speakers, Council Member Jost made a motion to lay the item over for one week, which was approved by the council.
+This will allow more time for consideration of the appeal and possible discussion with the university.

-Oth itms n th agnda inludd sval publi haings latd t wat svis d hangs, gant funding, and budgt amndmnts.
-All f ths itms w passd withut muh disussin  ppsitin.
+Other items on the agenda included several public hearings related to water services code changes, grant funding, and budget amendments.
+All of these items were passed without much discussion or opposition.

-Ovall, th mting fusd pimaily n zning appals and nditinal us pmits, with signifiant attntin givn t th Univsity f St. Thmas's appal gading th Gdih Avnu divway.
+Overall, the meeting focused primarily on zoning appeals and conditional use permits, with significant attention given to the University of St. Thomas's appeal regarding the Goodrich Avenue driveway.